TensorNetwork/tensornetwork.org/src/index.md

-Tensor networks are a technique for factorizing a many-index tensor into a contracted network of few-index tensors, and are very useful for applied mathematics, physics, machine learning, and possibly many other fields.
+Tensor networks are a technique for factorizing a many-index tensor into a contracted network of few-index tensors, and are very useful for applied mathematics, chemistry, physics, machine learning, and possibly many other fields.

 ![medium](tensor_networks.png)